SrcNet-In/observablity-setup-src/README.md

 1. **Monitoring Namespace**: This namespace is dedicated to deploying the monitoring-related stack, including components such as **Prometheus**, **Loki**, **Tempo**, **Alloy** and **Grafana**.

-2. **Playground Namespace**: This namespace is where our test service is deployed.
+2. **Services Namespace**: This namespace is where our test service is deployed.
 It serves as the target for monitoring and observability tasks, allowing us to collect and visualize metrics, logs, and traces.

 The observability workflow encompasses three key paths: